xye7ei/gllc/README.md

             yield from psr(inp)
 ```

-Then we need the hilarious *Kleene-closure* combinator, which can be implemented in iterative manner.
+Then we need the very famous *Kleene-closure* combinator, which can be implemented using a loop.
-After starting parsing it bookkeeps an *agenda* of feasible results so far and tries finding updates for the agenda with possible parsings.
-Once nothing found, it yields all results in the agenda.
-This is an *eager* matching scheme.
+From the beginning on, the parsing prepares an *agenda* for tracking feasible results.
+In each iteration, it checks the agenda containing feasible splits, and tries to make new splits by consuming another sequence of input.
+Once no new splits are found, it yields all results in the agenda.
+This is an *eager* matching scheme since with "Many" it means "consuming as much resource as possible to accumulate valid parsing splits".

 ``` python
 class Many(PExpr):